NicoloCavalli95horses/KMS-web-testing/content/02 Literature/books/JavaScript, The Good Parts/03 Objects.md

 console.log( b.test ); // false
 ```

 Every object is linked to a prototype from which it can inherit properties - by default, this is **Object.prototype**.
-When you create a new object with *Object.create(),* you can select which object should be its prototype
+When you create a new object with *Object.create(),* you can select which object should be its prototype.

 ### Delegation